 Check for state and local incentives and rebates, too.
 Massachusetts homeowners, for example, can take a tax credit of $1,000 or 15% of the cost (whichever is smaller) for installing solar- or wind-energy systems.
 Some utility companies offer rebates for buying energy-efficient appliances and equipment or making other improvements.
 To see incentives available in your area, enter your zip code at www.dsireusa.org and www.energystar.gov/rebate-finder.

-With Earth Day around the corner, now is a good time to take a look at how you can make your home more energy-efficient.
 We’ve listed several upgrades that qualify for a federal tax credit and can pay off over time in energy savings (as well as a few that don’t come with a tax break from Uncle Sam but still trim your energy bills; see below).
 Cost estimates and tax credit amounts include installation unless otherwise noted.

 Before you get started, consider investing a few hundred dollars in a home energy audit, performed by a pro who will identify problem areas in your house and suggest fixes.
 With a blower door test, for example, a powerful fan set in an exterior door frame lowers air pressure inside the house, causing higher-pressure air outside to stream in through the house’s openings so the auditor can spot leaks.
 Auditors may also use infrared cameras, thermometers and furnace-efficiency meters to detect areas that need improvement.
 You can find a certified auditor in your area through the Residential Energy Services Network at www.hersindex.com.
 Your utility company may offer energy assessments or rebates for having one performed.